US consumers gaining confidence as gas prices keep falling

 The board’s expectations index — a measure of consumers’ six-month outlook for income, business and labor conditions — rose to 80.3 in September from 75.8 in August.

-Analysts surveyed by data provider FactSet had expected consumer confidence rise slightly as gas prices have fallen from highs this summer of more than $5 per gallon.
+Analysts surveyed by data provider FactSet had expected consumer confidence to rise slightly as gas prices have fallen from highs this summer of more than $5 per gallon.
 AAA motor club says the average price for a gallon of gas in the U.S. fell to $3.75 on Tuesday.

 Although by some measures, inflation appears to have slowed recently, the cost for most things are still significantly higher than they were a year ago.